alonsovzqz/frontend-mentor-space-tourism/README.md

 - Adding accessibility attributes and HTML5 markup will never conflict with CSS styles or JavaScript.
 Therefore, every website should be designed to work with accessibility tools.

 - Just let me add it again: **Always add accesibility attributes and semantic HTML5 markup**

+- Now I now a little bit more about how CSS Grid works.
+I always been working with Flexbox but now that I know CSS Grid and make them work together are a powerful tool for layout and styling pages.

 ### Continued development